 • Social Responsibility: Substance-related harm should be treated as a health issue, with a focus on root causes and equity.

-• Non-Violence: Drug policy should have a primary focus on improving public health and reducing harm, not on punishing users.
+• Non-Violence: Drug policy should have a primary focus on improving wellbeing and reducing harm, not on punishing users.

 Strategic Priorities